 1) First, complete the NEH application cover sheet.
 You can fill out the cover sheet here: NEH’s Summer Programs Participant Application Cover Sheet.
 The NEH application cover sheet must be completed in one sitting.
 If you are inactive for over two hours, your work will no longer be available for editing.
 We estimate that it will take you 15 minutes to complete a cover sheet.
 Incomplete or inaccurate applications may be deemed ineligible.

 Since the application for this program is completely electronic, upon completion of the cover sheet you must obtain a .pdf of the cover sheet to include with your materials.
 You can print and scan, save the completed web page as a .pdf, or any other means of getting an electronic copy of the sheet.
-The cover sheet must be in .pdf format.

 For a detailed list of application instructions, please see the document, NEH Application Information and Instructions.